changlinli/intro-to-technical-ai-safety-slides/language_models/slides.md

   blocks
     * Won't cover those for now

-# Do Transformers Have to be Used for NLP?

-+ No!
-+ Many things can be solved with transformers
-    * Image classification (Vision Transformer)
-    * Image generation (Diffusion Transformer)
-    * Speech Recognition (Speech-Transformer)
-    * Etc.
-+ But maybe in the end everything is just NLP...

 # Hooking Up a Transformer to Real Words

 + Transformer blocks take in vectors of floats and return vectors of floats